rollins-cms/cms230-fall19/hw/machine-trans-project/arm-isa.md

 ![Branch Format Specification](./images/branch-format.GIF)

-As can be seen in this figure, the 32 bit machine instruction is split up into 4 bit representing the condition, a fixed 3 bit pattern, a link bit, and a 24 bit offset.
+As can be seen in this figure, the 32 bit machine instruction is split up into 4 parts: bits representing the condition, a fixed 3 bit pattern, a link bit, and a 24 bit offset.

+As you might observe, ALL instructions in ARM can be conditionally executed.
+That's what the condition field represents.
+If we want an instruction to unconditionally execute, we will set the condition to represent "always".
+More on that when we look at the branch instruction format in a minute.

 All branch instructions use this same branch format.
 The `cond` bits are set different patterns to indicate different "flavors" of branch instructions.